yichao0319/yichao0319.github.io/_projects/2021_onioncode.md

 </div>

 For the ease of understanding, we depict the transmission model of OnionCode in `Fig. 2`.
 OnionCode assumes that a multi-priority bitstream (4 priority levels) is being sent by the transmitter.
 For each symbol period, we take one bit from each bit streams to form the sending bits $$ DT = 0101 $$.
-Then, $$ DT $$ is mapped through an encoding table $$ EnT $$ to the LED on/off states $$ LT = 1011 $$ (1 for on and 0 for off).
+Then, $$ DT $$ is mapped through an encoding table $$ EnT$$ to the LED on/off states $$ LT = 1011 $$ (1 for on and 0 for off).
 The LED light passes through the optical channel and a receiver camera in layer 3 observes the LED state as $$ LR_3 = 1[011] $$, where '1' indicates that the first LED is independent and lit, and $$ '[011]' $$ indicates that the next three LEDs are mixed with two of them lit.
 The receiver decodes $$ LR_3 $$ according to a decoding table dedicated to layer 3 ($$ DeT_3 $$), and get the resultant bit $$ DR_3 = 01XX $$.
 The 'X' means that the corresponding bit stream is discarded due to low priority, and the receiver can receive the bit streams of highest and second highest priority.
 Next, we further explain the concepts and variable definitions mentioned above.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">
-        {% include figure.liquid path="assets/img/project-onioncode-transmodel.png" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid path="assets/img/projects/project-onioncode-transmodel.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">